We are now piloting a battery rebate scheme to help identify demand and battery usage in Victoria.

 Authorised products and professionals

 Solar Victoria requires stringent quality and safety standards to be met so that solar customers applying for a rebate receive a high-quality product, installed safely by a qualified professional.
 For customers to receive a rebate, it is necessary to use only authorised retailers, installers and solar products.
-We maintain a regularly , who are required to only use products on the Clean Energy Council’s .
+We maintain a regularly , who are required to only use products on Solar Victoria's .
 To qualify for inclusion on these lists, providers and products are required to meet standards set by the Clean Energy Council, Energy Safe Victoria and other relevant authorities.

 Obtaining a quote and applying for eligibility